srampinogroup/coding-in-chemistry/verlet/verlet.md

 ```

 Typically, you implement a small portion of code, and soon after you
-test the program in order to verify that it behaves as expected (this
+test the program in order to verify that it behaves as expected.
-is called debugging).
  Don't forget to commit and push when you
 implemented something that works!

 ## Relevant examples of Fortran code